Mirantis/launchpad/README.md

 * What are the usage patterns; how many clusters people create?
 How often there is a need for new clusters?

 The implementation will be made using Segment + Snowflake + Looker (similar to most of our other products).
 Detailed telemetry events & payload (TBD).

+## Test Plan

+* **PR Tests** - There are CI tests that are run on Jenkins for each pull request.
+Today, the tests will cover basic testing such as linter, unit tests and elementary smoke tests (simple integration tests).
+The coverage for unit tests is still rather limited due to massive pressure related to initial release schedule + stage of the product. **The Plan:** More unit tests will be made once the product is getting more mature and new features are added.
+* **Integration Tests** - At this stage only elementary smoke tests are included to test the product on various host OS environments such as CentOS7/8 and Ubuntu 18.04.  **The Plan:** Add more smoke tests to cover more host OS options, and add k8s/conformance + k8s/sig-windows suites part of the smoke tests.
+In the future, automate tests utilizing built-in terraform integration on AWS/Azure/GCP/OpenStack/VMWare.
+* **Manual Tests** - We hope QA team would run some of their existing test plans manually on clusters created with `mcc`.

+## Release Process and Plan

+No releases have been made yet.
+The first public release is targeted for May 28, 2020.
+For official release process, a dedicated Jenkins job will be created:

+* Build the `mcc` binaries for various host operating systems: Win/MacOS/Linux (already done)
+* Calculate SHA sums for verification purposes
+* Upload built binaries to selected CDN

+Pre-releases will be made available soon.
+Schedule TBD.

+## Comparison to Alternative Tools

+TBD